samiux/samiux.github.io/rosemary.md

 Rosemary cannot decrypt the SSL/TLS traffic well.
 However, it can handle a limited SSL/TLS traffic flow.
 Therefore, it is not ideal for using it as Web Application Firewall (WAF).
 For example, Rosemary can detect and drop self signed SSL/TLS certificate traffic and etc.

 ### Do I also need anti-virus?
 Yes, anti-virus is required.
-You are also advised to install the following add-ons or extensions for your browser such as Firefox or Chrome in order to increase the security of surfing the internet.
+You are also advised to install the following add-ons or extensions for your browser such as Firefox or Chrome in order to increase the security for surfing the internet.

 - uBlock Origin
 - Ghostery